garrisonhh/libghh/README.md

 # libghh

-data structures and utilities I made and personally use in my C99 projects.
+ISO C99 data structures and utilities I made and personally use in my C99+ projects. there are no dependencies outside of libc.

 ## what's here?